IgorSprovieri/caninde-api/readme.md

 - Debtors System: Control of customers who are in debt (cooming soon)
 - Expenses System: Calculate and organize the future expenses of the company (cooming soon)

-## Production Link

-The API was deployed on a local server

 ## Documentation

 1. Open the file below with figma: